If inflation erodes the value of our currency over time, then it must be true that deflation strengthens the value of our currency over time.

 For for most of us working stiffs, is deflation really so bad?
-We just learned that the median US net worth in 2010 was only ~$77,000, meaning the typical American doesn’t have a lot of assets!
+We just learned that the median US net worth in 2015 has gone nowhere in over 40 years!
 Even if we have 100% deflation, the most the median person can lose is $77,000, unless of course they are leveraged to the hilt.

 THE THINGS WE CARE ABOUT MOST

 Americans eat a lot.
 Studies say that more than 50% of us are overweight with the percentage growing.
 Wouldn’t we be happy if all you can eat roast beef buffets only cost $14.99 instead of $24.99?
 Imagine if donuts where no longer over $1 each but only 25 cents a pop?
 We could eat 10 donuts each for just $2.50!
 French crullers are the best.
 Yum, yum.

 Homeownership has declined to around 65%, with the median home equity accounting for ~90% of total net worth at around $72,000.
 For the 35% who don’t own homes, hooray!
 Cheaper home prices means cheaper mortgages.
 For the 65% who do own homes, who cares?
 Your home is for shelter.
 You’ve got to live somewhere, so it’s not like you can sell it unless you’ve got a second home.
 Just start diversifying your net worth already because 90% is way too much in property.